hyperledger-archives/caliper/README.md

 ```

 ## Write your own tests
-Caliper provides a set of nodejs NBIs for applications to interact with backend blockchain system.
-Check the *src/comm/blockchain/js* to find the NBIs.
+Caliper provides a set of nodejs NBIs for applications to interact with backend's blockchain system.
+Check the *src/comm/blockchain.js* to find the NBIs.
 Multiple *Adaptors* are implemented to translate the NBIs to different blockchain protocol.
 So developers can write a test  once, and run the test with different blockchain systems.

 Generally speaking, to write a new caliper test, you need to :
 * Write smart contracts for systems you want to test